-When 432 Park Avenue opened, it was the tallest building in the world.
-It has since been surpassed by Central Park Tower and 111 West 57th Street, but architect Rafael Viñoly's crisp, minimalist design still makes a skyline statement.
+When 432 Park Avenue opened, it was the tallest residential building in the world.
+It has since been surpassed by Central Park Tower and 111 West 57th Street, but architect Rafael Viñoly's crisp, minimalist design still makes a bold skyline statement.
 Ten-by-ten-foot windows open onto dramatic views of Central Park and all five boroughs.
 Fifteen-foot ceilings create a loft experience in every room.

 Fully-staffed services include a concierge team, lounges and entertainment rooms, a fitness center managed by The Wright Fit, a private Pilates room, a 175-foot swimming pool, spa, and a private restaurant serviced by Shaun Hergatt, a Michelin-starred chef.
 It is located near Central Park, top shopping and dining, and major art galleries and auction houses.